Garage Floor Cracked Or Uneven – How Do You Fix It?

 4. Settlement

 As a homeowner, you should take settlement cracks very seriously as they can signify bigger risks.
 It can absorb water and keep it under your garage floor.
-Waterlogged soil on the potentially unstable ground can collapse your garage and house.
+Waterlogged soil on potentially unstable ground can collapse your garage and house.

 Final Thought